Jarmos-san/hugo-blog/content/posts/reviewing-popular-static-site-generators.md

 Imagine you find a theme that you like.
 Install it for your blog, only for it to break with the latest Pelican installation.
 And there's no way for you to fix it because the theme author hadn't made a commit to the repo for 5 years now.
 Saddening, isn't it?

 On top of it, as mentioned earlier, most of the themes look aged & bland.
 You could customize them or create one from scratch.
-But would require knowledge of working with [Jinja 2][Jinja] templates.
+But that requires knowledge of working with [Jinja 2][Jinja] templates.
 And Jinja templates do have a slight learning curve to it as well.
 So, good luck working with it when your time could be better spent blogging instead.

 So, at the end of day when/why should you use Pelican?
 You're a Python backend developer with experience working on Jinja templates.
 And besides, if SEO & other aesthetic values of your site doesn't matter to you, then Pelican is the right option for you.